jshsmth/personal_finance/README.md

 ### Overview

-This repository contains my implementation of the Personal Finance App challenge from [Frontend Mentor](https://www.frontendmentor.io/home).
-The challenge provides a comprehensive Figma design, and my goal is to recreate it with pixel-perfect accuracy while adding interactive functionality.
-As a Guru-level challenge, it tests my ability to transform a complex design into a fully functional web application.
+This is a frontend implementation of the Personal Finance App challenge from [Frontend Mentor](https://www.frontendmentor.io/home).
+The project focuses on transforming a provided Figma design into a pixel-perfect, interactive web application.

-Working from the provided Figma design, I'm focusing on:
+Key aspects:

-- Precise implementation of the design system (colors, typography, spacing)
+- Implementing the design system (colors, typography, spacing)
-- Building a responsive layout that works across all devices
+- Responsive layout across all devices
-- Creating smooth interactions and transitions
-- Implementing complex UI components like charts and data grids
+- Interactive UI components including charts and data grids
-- Ensuring accessibility standards are met
+- Modern frontend development practices

 This project is part of my 2025 goal to maintain and enhance my frontend development skills, pushing my boundaries in modern web development practices.